Macro-to-micro quantum mapping and the emergence of nonlinearity: Application: Effective state discrimination

-and thus the best effective discrimination is never better than the best microscopic discrimination.
-If it were possible to increase the success of discriminating between two states by throwing away some information, it would not only be astonishing but it would also violate the non-signalling conditions of quantum mechanics~\cite{gisin1990, MichaelGuide}.
+It must be stressed that the increase in state discrimination is only possible in the coarse-grained description.
+It is simple to see that $\mc{D}(\Gamma_t[\rho(0)],\Gamma_t[\chi(0)])\le \mc{D}(\mc{A}_{\Lambda_\text{BnS}}[\rho(0)],\mc{A}_{\Lambda_\text{BnS}}[\chi(0)])$, and thus the best effective discrimination is never better than the best microscopic discrimination.
+If it were possible to increase the success of discriminating between two states by throwing away some information, besides astonishing, it would also violate the non-signaling principle~\cite{gisin1990, MichaelGuide}.

-\textit{Conclusions and perspectives.} The model presented in this article offers a generalization of the microscopic description of an arbitrary macroscopic state characterized by a set of observations.
-Supported by the theory of coarse-graining maps, our approach opens up new perspectives to elucidate quantum-to-classical transition problems beyond that provided by the open quantum system scenario.
-To illustrate the generality of our method, we consider a coarse-graining map modeling a blurred and saturated detection, and verify that effective nonlinear dynamics can emerge from the linear quantum evolution together with the proposed macro-to-micro assignment.
-It is worth mentioning that the nonlinear dynamic described here, allows effective state discrimination even under rather simple local microscopic dynamics.
-We expect that such a result may be useful in quantum computation applications, e.g., in quantum error corrections protocols.